 Efforts are made to reduce the frequency and severity of claims and costs incurred, using both proactive and reactive risk management measures.
 For example, incidents involving County vehicles and equipment are reviewed by the Vehicle Accident Review Committee (VARC) on a monthly basis.
-The VARC is comprised of stakeholders from Human Resources, Fleet, Roads Operations and Legal & Support Services.
+The VARC is comprised of stakeholders from Human Resources, Fleet, Roads Operations, and Legal & Support Services.
 Recommendations are made by the Committee to the applicable Manager and Supervisor in an effort to mitigate future losses by use of training, reassessment of business processes, as well as any other measures that may be applicable to the loss.
 Senior staff are also kept aware of liability claims that are received, as well as the outcomes of those claims.
 Legal & Support Services staff has initiated a formal process whereby Notices of Settlement are issued to the applicable division manager.
 When settlements have taken place and in consultation with senior staff, recommendations are made to assist divisions with mitigating or preventing future losses.

 The practices of risk management are not limited to the division responsible for the insurance and risk program.
-For example, the Fleet division is responsible for administering the Commercial Vehicle

-Operators Registration (CVOR) program as mandated through the Highway Traffic Act.
+For example, the Fleet division is responsible for administering the Commercial Vehicle Operators Registration (CVOR) program as mandated through the Highway Traffic Act.
 Through their continued efforts at mitigating and reducing risk, the Fleet division confirms it is within compliance of the CVOR program.

-Risk management techniques and the culture of risk management is prevalent in the day-to-day operations throughout Haldimand County and staff work collaboratively to reduce risks associated with municipal operations.
+In 2023, the risk management team is developing the frame work for a Corporate Risk Management Strategy including education, training, and techniques that can be applied to corporate projects and implemented in the day-to-day operations throughout Haldimand County.
+The goal is to work collaboratively with all departments to further reduce risks associated with municipal operations.